codesinger/shu/doc/shu-manual.md

 #### shu-cpp-rmv-blocked ####
-shu-cpp-rmv-blocked *class-list* *using* *top-qual* *gb* [Function]
+shu-cpp-rmv-blocked *class-list* *top-name* *gb* [Function]

 Do a pre-check on a file to see if we will be able to remove its "using namespace" directives.  *class-list* is the a-list passed to *shu-cpp-rmv-using*.
-*using* is the regular expression used to search for "using namespace" directives.  *top-qual* is the regular expression used to strip out a higher level qualifier from the class name in a "using namespace" directive, if any.  *gb* is the buffer into which diagnostic messages are written.
+USING is the regular expression used to search for "using namespace" directives.
+TOP-QUAL is the regular expression used to strip out a higher level qualifier from the class name in a "using namespace" directive, if any.  *gb* is the buffer into which diagnostic messages are written.